sbt/sbt-release/README.md

 ## Usage
 ### Adding the plugin dependency

 Add the following lines to `./project/build.sbt`.
 See the section [Using Plugins](https://github.com/harrah/xsbt/wiki/Getting-Started-Using-Plugins) in the xsbt wiki for more information.

-    resolvers += Resolver.url("artifactory", url("http://scalasbt.artifactoryonline.com/scalasbt/sbt-plugin-releases"))(Resolver.ivyStylePatterns)

     addSbtPlugin("com.github.gseitz" % "sbt-release" % "0.5")